zhou-lab/zhou-lab.github.io/index.md

 # We work on <span class="typed" style="color:#a50509"></span>

 ### Multiple positions are available starting 2020!
-I am looking for trainees at all levels (undergraduates, graduate students, and postdoctoral fellows).
+I am looking for lab members at all levels (undergraduates, graduate students, and postdoctoral fellows).
 If interested, please send me an [email](mailto:zhouwanding@gmail.com)!

 ---